Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Setting Language Bias Automatically

-AutoMode lets every attribute of every relation be a variable.
+AutoBias allows every attribute of each relation be a variable.
 However, it forces at least one variable in an atom to be an existing variable, i.e., appears in previously added atoms, to avoid generating Cartesian products in the clause.
-For each attribute $A$ in relation $R$, AutoMode generates a mode definition for $R$ where attribute $A$ is assigned the $+$ symbol and all other attributes are assigned the $-$ symbol.
-This means that all attributes are allowed to have new variables except the attribute with symbol $+$.
-For instance, AutoMode generates the mode definitions \texttt{publication(+,-)} and \texttt{publication(-,+)} for relation {\it publication} in Table~\ref{table:uwcse}.
+For each attribute $A$ in relation $R$, AutoBias generates a mode definition for $R$ where attribute $A$ is assigned the $+$ symbol and all other attributes are assigned the $-$ symbol.
+Hence, all attributes are allowed to have new variables except the attribute with symbol $+$.
+For instance, AutoBias generates the mode definitions \texttt{publication(+,-)} and \texttt{publication(-,+)} for relation {\it publication} in Table~\ref{table:automode-uwcse}.

-AutoMode uses the following rule to determine whether an attribute can be a constant.
-If the number of distinct values in an attribute is below some given threshold, AutoMode allows the attribute to be a constant.
-This threshold is a hyper-parameter, but it has a relatively intuitive meaning.
-For each relation $R$ in the database, AutoMode finds all attributes in $R$ that can be constants using the aforementioned rule.
+AutoBias uses a hyper-parameter called {\it constant-threshold} to determine whether an attribute can be a constant.
+The value for constant-threshold can take an absolute or a relative threshold.
+If it is an absolute threshold, AutoBias allows an attribute to be a constant if the number of distinct values in the attribute is below the value of constant-threshold.
+If it is a relative threshold, AutoBias allows an attribute to be a constant if the ratio of distinct values of the attribute to the total number of tuples in the relation is below the value of constant-threshold.
+This hyper-parameter must be tuned by the user.
+As it has a relatively intuitive meaning, it is easy to determine which values or ranges to experiment with.

+For each relation $R$ in the database, AutoBias finds all attributes in $R$ that can be constants using the aforementioned rule.
 Then, it computes the power set ${\bf M}$ of these attributes.
-For each non-empty set $M \in {\bf M}$, AutoMode generates a new set of mode definitions where it assigns $+$ and $-$ symbols as described above, except for the attributes in $M$, which are assigned the $\#$ symbol.
-For example, AutoMode finds that the number of values in attribute {\it phase} of relation {\it inPhase} in Table~\ref{table:uwcse} is smaller than the input threshold.
-Then, this attribute can be constant and AutoMode generates the mode definition \texttt{inPhase(+,\#)} for relation {\it inPhase}.
+For each non-empty set $M \in {\bf M}$, AutoBias generates a new set of mode definitions where it assigns $+$ and $-$ symbols as described above, except for the attributes in $M$, which are assigned the $\#$ symbol.
+For example, AutoBias finds that the number of values in attribute {\it phase} of relation {\it inPhase} in Table~\ref{table:automode-uwcse} is smaller than the input threshold.
+Then, this attribute can be constant and AutoBias generates the mode definition \texttt{inPhase(+,\#)} for relation {\it inPhase}.